OpenBubbles/docs/docs/support.md

 * Check if your device is powered on.
 * Check if your device is connected to Wi-fi
-* Change Auto-Lock to never on your device (This may lead to screen burn in)
+* Change Auto-Lock to never on your device (This may lead to screen burn in,lowering brightness will help mitigate this)